Economy of the Middle East: Iran

 Iran has one of the largest economies in the Middle East.
 It is the world's 18th largest by PPP.
 Iran's major industries are largely state-owned.
 The nature of the Iranian state-owned enterprises has led to a degree of inefficiency.
 Iran ranks 69th out of 139 in Global Competitiveness Report.
 Iran has been able to subsidize inefficient industry with its large oil revenues, and maintain respectable growth rates.
 The nature of the state-driven economy has led to significant brain drain in recent years as educated Iranians seek opportunities abroad.
 Consequently, Iran has begun a privatization effort in order to stimulate trade in accordance with its ongoing five-year plan, and has also undertaken an ambitious economic reform plan.

 The chief advantage that Iran's capital market has in comparison with other regional markets is that there are 40 industries directly involved in it.
 Industries, including the automotive, telecommunications, agriculture, petrochemical, mining, steel, iron, copper, banking and insurance, financial mediation and others trade shares at the Tehran Stock Exchange, which makes Iran unique in the Middle East.
 Iran has a high potential to become one of the world's largest economies in the 21st century.

 In 2018 Gottfried Leibbrandt, chief executive of SWIFT, said in Belgium that some banks in Iran would be disconnected from this financial messaging service.
-On 13 November 2018 International Monetary Fund released a report and predicted that Iran’s inflation rate would go as high as 40% by the end the year.
+On 13 November 2018 International Monetary Fund released a report and predicted that Iran's inflation rate would go as high as 40% by the end the year.

 According to the Statistical Center of Iran, Iran's annual inflation rate stood at 42.4% during the month December 21, 2021 to January 20, 2022.
 Prices continued to rise for housing & utilities (28.5% vs 27.9 in January); transport (36.1% vs 35.3%); communication (3.8% vs 2.3%); and tobacco (35.0% vs 33.3%).

 Iraq

-Nearly 30 years of fighting, against Iran in the 1980s and the United States since 1991, has had a detrimental impact on Iraqi economic growth.
+Iraq was one of the highly developed countries during the early years of regime of Saddam Hussein.
+Nearly 30 years of fighting, against Iran in the 1980s and the United States since 1991, has had a detrimental impact on economic growth.
 Oil production remains Iraq's chief economic activity.
 The lack of development in other sectors has resulted in 18–30% unemployment and a depressed per capita GDP of $4,632.
-Reconstruction aid has helped to bolster the nation's infrastructure.
+Foreign aid for reconstruction has helped to bolster the nation's infrastructure.

+Despite country's instability, Kurdish and Shi'ite populated regions of Iraq have experience great economic development.
+Specially in religious tourism in Karbala and Najaf.